Product guide

 2. Decode through Web Audio for waveform analysis and offline rendering when the browser supports that path.

-3. Export through native browser outputs or safer fallbacks with the route-specific capability panel still visible.
+3. Export through browser outputs or supported alternatives with the capability panel still visible.

 Benefits

-A guide to Picmu's browser-native audio pipeline, local file handling, waveform analysis, and honest export constraints.
+A guide to Picmu's browser audio pipeline, local file handling, waveform analysis, and export constraints.

 Explains the trust model directly